ningpj/myVoronMods/ERCF v2 Community Universal Servo Horn/README.md

 If you are unfortunate enough to strip the splines (which is hard to do), you should be able to retighten the M3 clamp 1-2 times before needing to reprint and replace the horn.

 Print multiple so you have spares or if you feel the need to reposition it on the servo.
+Arm mounted to GDW, SG90 and Savox servos.

 ![Universal Servo Horn.png](images/Servo_Horn_1.png)
 ![Universal Servo Horn.png](images/Servo_Horn_2.jpeg)
-![Universal Servo Horn Splines.png](images/Servo_Horn_Splines.png)
+![Universal Servo Horn Splines.png](images/Servo_Horn_Splines.png) Imprint from splines.

 ## Change Log